 (1) Parents of student athletes in the public school system must review and sign an information sheet about the warning signs and conditions of sudden cardiac arrest.

 (2) Coaches must take an annual online training course about sudden cardiac arrest.

 (3) Coaches must remove a player from competition that exhibit symptoms of sudden cardiac arrest, and the player may not return until cleared by a licensed medical professional.

-This law is the best way to raise awareness about the risk and warning signs of sudden cardiac arrest.
+This law is budget neutral and is the best way to raise awareness about the risk and warning signs of sudden cardiac arrest.
 It also promotes discussions around heart screenings, CPR and AEDs.